nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup_Nadav_and_Will.md

 	(9)	Rename the “README.rdoc” file to “README.md”

-	(10)	In “/app/assets/javascripts/application.js”, remove fourth element ("turbo-links") and leave only the following three:
+	(10)	In “/app/assets/javascripts/application.js”, remove the third element from the top ("turbo-links") and leave only the following three:

 			//= require jquery
 			//= require jquery_ujs